nianticlabs/simplerecon/README.md

 enabled by default.

-You can also fuse the best guess depths from the cost volume before the U-Net that introduces the strong image prior.
+You can also fuse the best guess depths from the cost volume before the cost volume encoder-decoder that introduces a strong image prior.
 You can do this by using `--fusion_use_raw_lowest_cost`.

 Meshes will be stored under `results_path/meshes/`.